This article shows how to set up Windows 2000 Professional SP4 on a new virtual machine using VMware Workstation 16 Pro on Windows 10.

 Step 16: In the Select a Disk window, select Create a New Virtual Disk and click Next to create a new disk for a clean system configuration.

-Step 17: In the Specify Disk Capacity window, configure the size of the virtual disk for Win2000 and store the files of the VM as a single file type on your host and continue.
+Step 17: In the Specify Disk Capacity window, configure the virtual disk size for Win2000 and store the VM files as a single file type on your host and continue.

-Step 18: After creating a new virtual machine for Win2000, add the ISO file you downloaded to your computer to the virtual machine.
+Step 18: After creating a new machine for Win2000, add the ISO file you downloaded to your computer to the virtual device.

-Step 19: After starting your virtual computer by clicking the Power on this virtual machine button, when the Setup screen opens, click Enter and start the installation.
+Step 19: After starting your virtual computer by clicking the Power on this virtual machine button, click Enter when the Setup screen opens and start the installation.

 Step 21: After installing VMware Tools, you can transfer files between your host and your VM and use the host’s hardware on your virtual device.